BenaroyaResearch/bripipetools/README.rst

 .. image:: https://img.shields.io/coveralls/jaeddy/bripipetools.svg
         :target: https://coveralls.io/github/jaeddy/bripipetools

-**$project** (i.e., BRI Pipeline Tools) is a collection of modules for managing the operation of processing workflows --- as well as the input and output data for these workflows --- within the Genomics and Bioinformatics Cores at the Benaroya Research Institute.
+**bripipetools** (i.e., BRI Pipeline Tools) is a collection of modules for managing the operation of processing workflows — as well as the input and output data for these workflows — within the Genomics and Bioinformatics Cores at the Benaroya Research Institute.

 Features
 --------